allanwillms/linenvelope/README.md

 # linenvelope

+<strong>This software is obsolete: LinearBand.jl is an algorithm for the same purpose which is an improvement over LINENVELOPE.</strong>

 LINENVELOPE is software for bounding time series data with a piecewise linear band.

-<strong>NOTE: TASLE is an algorithm for the same purpose which is an improvement over LINENVELOPE.</strong>

 Copyright 2008 Allan Willms.